The Ur-Quan Masters: Development

 The Star Control series was created by Fred Ford and Paul Reiche, and published by Accolade.
 The first release in 1990 was a space strategy and action game, inspired by the 1961 space combat game Spacewar!.
 Star Control II, the 1992 sequel, abandoned the first game's strategic elements and greatly expanded the story, wrapping the combat system into an adventure-based narrative.
-Its port to the 3DO Interactive Multiplayer console in 1994 added fully voiced dialog and other updates to the sound and graphics.
+Its port to the 3DO console in 1994 added fully voiced dialog and other updates to the sound and graphics.
 Star Control received awards upon release, and Star Control II received even more.
 Journalists have listed Star Control among their best games of all time, with Star Control II earning even more "best game" rankings through the 1990s, 2000s, and 2010s.
 Star Control II is also remembered among the best games in several creative areas, including writing, world design, character design, and music.

 By the early 2000s, the Star Control II copyrights reverted to Ford and Reiche, triggered by a contractual clause where the game was no longer generating royalties.
 With the game no longer available in stores, Ford and Reiche wanted to keep the game in the public eye so that they could one day make another game in the series.
 Ford and Reiche still owned the rights to Star Control I and II, but they could not successfully purchase the Star Control trademark from publisher Accolade, so they chose the title The Ur-Quan Masters.
 Their independent studio Toys for Bob hired Chris Nelson as their first summer intern, who was enthusiastic for open-source software.
 Nelson worked with Ford to port the game to modern operating systems.
 Ford recalled, "we haven't made a sequel yet, so we thought the least we could do is release the source code and let the fans revive it on modern computers".